GovTechSG/kms-aes/README.md

 - `cli_json`: Path to a [CLI JSON parameter](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#cli-using-param-json)
   file.
 Use this to define the encryption context for your encrypted data key.
   You can use the default `cli.json` as a base.
-- `key_output`: Path to output the encrypted data key to
+- `key_output`: Path to output the encrypted data key to.
 - `template_dir`: Directory where your templates are.
 - `encrypted_dir`: Directory to output encrypted files to.
 This will also be the input directory when decrypting.